Main page content

 What is the permanent register?

-It is a database of Yukoners who eligible to vote in territorial elections, sometimes called the "voter list".
+The permanent register is a database of Yukoners who are eligible to vote in territorial elections, sometimes called the "voter list".

 To vote in a territorial election, you must be: